-What is the best part of being the editor of Super Yacht World?
+What is the best part of being the editor?

 Leaving aside the fabulous yachts, the glamorous cast of characters and the beautiful destinations (those are givens in the superyacht sector), there are two things that give me a particular editorial thrill.
 Firstly, there’s the positive feedback from our readers.

 We created the SuperYacht World concept – the first-ever global magazine for superyacht owners – back in 2008, and I wanted the magazine to have editorial credibility, which so much writing in the big-boat sector does not.
 We’ve achieved just that, and the response from yacht owners has been consistently supportive as they can see that what we do is a cut above.
 Secondly, there’s the publishing kick that comes with every new issue – the teamwork required to put an issue together, and the massaging of words and pictures to create something wonderful.

 How do you and your team stay on top of the latest boating trends?

 There’s no shortage of information.
 We’re out at all the major global yacht shows, and visiting yards and press events all year round.
 It’s the processing of the information that counts.
 Publishing – print and digital – is a pretty simple business: the key things are to make any story interesting to read and relevant to the reader.
 It never fails to amaze me how much ‘luxury’ publishing fails on both those counts.